Quotations

 Cf. George MacDonald in Unspoken

-presence of this fading humanity that makes it possible for us to hate.
-If it
+this fading humanity that makes it possible for us to hate.
+If it were an

 Shakespeare, A Midsummer Night’s Dream, IV.1.